markfinger/webpack-build/README.md

   // If not defined, it is set to `opts.config + '__' + opts.hash`
   cacheKey: null,

-  // A hash value used to distinguish requests and cached values.
-If not
+  // A hash value used to distinguish requests, cached values, and hmr connections.
-  // defined, the wrapper serializes the options provided and generates a
+  // If not defined, the wrapper serializes the options provided and generates a
   // md5 hash
   hash: null,